 Maintain a Healthy Level of Humidity

-While humidity is often considered a condition to be avoided, a healthy level of humidity can prevent mold growth and dust build-up.
+While humidity is often considered a condition to be avoided, a healthy humidity level can prevent mold growth and dust build-up.
 Optimal humidity levels are said to be under 50% (typically 30-40%) in the home.
 This, of course, depends on the temperature outside of the home.

 Some methods can be used to increase humidity manually in the home during the colder months if the home does not have a central humidifier.
 Also, simple humidifier machines can be placed throughout the house, yet these devices require regular maintenance and adequate water to work efficiently.